Antifolate: Mechanism

 Many are primarily DHFR inhibitors, but raltitrexed is an inhibitor of thymidylate synthase, and pemetrexed inhibits both and a third enzyme.

 Antifolates act specifically during DNA and RNA synthesis, and thus are cytotoxic during the S-phase of the cell cycle.
 Thus, they have a greater toxic effect on rapidly dividing cells (such as malignant and myeloid cells, and GI & oral mucosa), which replicate their DNA more frequently, and thus inhibits the growth and proliferation of these non-cancerous cells as well as causing the side-effects listed.

 Limitations

 Side-effects

-The antifolate action specifically targets the fast-dividing cells, and tend to have adverse effects on the bone marrow, skin, and hair.
-As folate is vital in the first trimester of pregnancy for healthy fetal development, the use of antifolates is strongly contraindicated in pregnancy and carries significant teratogenic risk.
+Antifolate drugs that target non-mammalian cells (i.e. not anticancer) are designed to have minimal effect on human DHFR, thereby minimizing the incidence of antifolate side effects (see below) in people who use them.
+For example, trimethoprim is several thousand times more potent against the bacterial DHFR compared to the mammalian DHFR.
+Likewise, pyrimethamine is selective for plasmodial DHFR.